Welcome to the Club (musical)

 Welcome to the Club is a 1989 Broadway musical with music and lyrics by Cy Coleman.
-Despite its run of only twelve performances, it was nominated for two Tony Awards, and some other honors.
+Set in a New York City jail for alimony violators, the musical was directed by Peter Mark Schifter and opened at the Music Box Theatre on April 13, 1989.
+Poor reviews led the production to close on April 22, after only twelve performances.

-The musical, set in a New York City jail for alimony violators, opened on April 13, 1989, at the Music Box Theatre.
-The director of the production was Peter Mark Schifter.
+The New York Times deemed the musical "embarrassingly out of touch with the present-day realities of men, women, sex, marriage and divorce", with limited praise given to Coleman's "inconsistent" score.

-Reviews were poor; the New York Times deemed it "embarrassingly out of touch with the present-day realities of men, women, sex, marriage and divorce", with limited praise given to Coleman's "inconsistent" score.
-The musical closed nine days after its opening, on April 22, and was considered a flop.
-However, the musical was nominated for two Tonys: Best Featured Actor in a Musical (Scott Wentworth) and Best Direction of a Musical (Schifter).
-In addition, actress Sally Mayes, in her Broadway debut, won a 1989 Theatre World award.
+Despite flopping at the box office, the musical garnered two Tony nominations: Best Featured Actor in a Musical (Scott Wentworth) and Best Direction of a Musical (Schifter).
+In her Broadway debut, actress Sally Mayes won a 1989 Theatre World award.